 1. Set your goals

-Simply put, a goal is an activity completed by a user.
-Whether your goal is a completed purchase transaction, a game-level completion, or a completed “contact me” form, Google Analytics will give you critical information about your specified goal.
-This will allow you to better understand if users are completing the behaviors you want them to complete, and evaluate the effectiveness of your online export market.
+In simple terms, a goal is an activity completed by a user.
+Whether your goal is a completed purchase transaction, a game-level completion or a completed “contact me” form, Google Analytics will give you critical information about your specified goal.
+This will allow you to better understand if users are completing the behaviours you want them to complete, and evaluate the effectiveness of your online export market.

-Goals are applied to the specific pages or screens your users visit.
+Goals are applied to the specific pages or screens that your users visit.
 They give information determining:

 - The number of pages or screens viewed in a session